 The interior of this startling structure is lofty and somewhat gloomy when compared with its dazzling exterior.
 Its vast spaces are predominated by large stained-glass windows.
-The Duomo di Milano has four aisles.
+The Milan Cathedral has four aisles.
 The ranks of confessional boxes are marked with opening times and also bear the name of the father confessor.
 While you visit this grand architecture you will find a staircase just inside the main entrance and this staircase will lead to the remnants of the baptistery.

 It is advisable for visitors to dress a bit conservatively while paying a visit to this regal structure.

-- The construction of the Duomo di Milano started in 1386.
+- The construction of the Milan Cathedral started in 1386.

 - It was commissioned by the renowned Gian Galeazzo Visconti, the first Duke of Milan.

 - The construction remain incomplete until the early 1800s.